 - Many queen ants can live for years and years and have loads of offspring.

 - The queens are a vital part of the colony and when one dies the rest of the colony only lives for a few months longer.
-It is hard for the colony to survive because queen ant is hard to replace and without the queen and the workers are not able to reproduce.
+The colony faces difficulties because queen ants are difficult to replace, and without the queen, workers cannot reproduce.

-It is important to always keep in mind that no matter how much of a pest ants can be, they are there to help the environment and are a vital part of the ecosystem.
-This makes extremely important to get any ant infestations sorted by pest control Cape Town as they can deal with the issue in the most eco-friendly way possible.
+It is critical to remember that no matter how much of a pest ants can be, they are there to help the environment.
+They are a vital part of the ecosystem.
+This makes it extremely critical to get any ant infestations sorted by a Pest Control company, as they can deal with the issue in the most eco-friendly way possible.

 Ants are social insects, meaning they cannot live alone or solitarily and have to live in large colonies or groups.
 Depending on the type of species, a colony can grow to have up to 1 million ants in it.
 In a colony there are three different types of ants.

-The first and most important type of ant is the queen ant.
-The queen has two roles that are more important than any other.
+The first and most important ant is the queen ant.
+The queen has two roles that are more significant than any other.
 At first, her main purpose is to begin creating a new colony.
-After mating, a new queen will leave her birth colony and find a new open site to start her nest and plant her first bundle of eggs.
-Once the first batch of larvae have matured, the queen ant enters her next and most important phase – she begins laying eggs and does not stop for the rest of her life.
+After mating, a newly hatched queen will leave her birth colony and find a nearby open site to construct her nest and plant her first bundle of eggs.
+Once the first batch of larvae have matured, the queen ant enters her next and most critical phase – she begins laying eggs.
+She does not stop for the rest of her life.
 Some queen ants lay millions of eggs in their lifetime.

 How ants can become pests

-The best thing to do is to immediately call the pest control Cape Town when ants start to become an issue.
+It is best to contact a pest control company when ants start to become a problem.
 Ants can start to become problematic mainly when they’re looking for food and water in buildings and when they start settling their nest in people’s homes and gardens.
-Ants are attracted to large range of kitchen and home products and different species prefer different types of tastes and things.
-Some ant species prefer sweets, while some prefer meats and oils.
+Ants are attracted to a large range of kitchen and home products and different species prefer different types of tastes and things.
+Some ant species prefer sweets, while others prefer meats and oils.
 This means that you can never be too safe when there are ants around your home.

-Some ant species pose even more severe threats by being able to eat their way through electrical wiring.
-Some ants will often eat their way through insulation of wires, causing damage and leading to the need of extreme maintenance.
-This maintenance can often cost thousands of rands that can be avoided by making use of the services of pest control Cape Town.
+Some ant species pose even more severe threats by chewing their way through electrical wiring.
+Some ants will often eat their way through the insulation of wires, causing damage and leading to the need for extreme maintenance.
+This maintenance can often cost thousands of rands that can be avoided by making use of [est control services.